Navigating Annual Increases: Texas Property Tax Laws Explained

 Other Common Property Tax Exemptions in Texas

-• General Residence Homestead: Mentioned above, this exemption is available to all homeowners for their primary residence, providing an exemption of at least $100,000 from school district taxes.
+• General Residence Homestead: Mentioned above, this exemption is available to all homeowners for their primary residence, providing a $100,000 exemption on the school district’s assessed value of the home.

 • Age 65 or Older: Offers an additional $10,000 exemption for school taxes and establishes a permanent tax ceiling for school taxes.